 WE ARE DEDICATED TO THE ADVANCEMENT OF SUSTAINABLE, WORLD-CLASS GLOBAL BUSINESSES ADDRESSING THE NEEDS OF LOCAL POPULATIONS.

 We believe companies that solve social problems improve human living conditions.
-As such, they are naturally aligned with host governments, minimizing a source of political risk frequently encountered by emerging market private investors.
+As such, they should be naturally aligned with host governments, minimizing a source of political risk frequently encountered by emerging market private investors.

-Moreover, principled and pragmatic integration of environmental, social, and governance (ESG) factors and sustainable development outcomes increases upside and reduces downside by further aligning interests with local stakeholders.
+Moreover, principled and pragmatic integration of environmental, social, and governance (ESG) factors – as measured over time to determine impact and outcomes – increases upside and reduces downside by further aligning interests with local stakeholders and international norms.

 We believe these and other objectives are best achieved by working cooperatively with management, other shareholders, and all company stakeholders.

-In emerging markets, sole control is not our automatic preference, given the need to process and balance a wider range of local and jurisdictional variables than in developed markets.
-A consensus- driven approach among a control consortium comprising investors with shared values and objectives can be preferable.
+Given the need to process and balance a wider range of local and jurisdictional variables in emerging markets, control is not an absolute requirement.
+A consensus-driven approach among a control consortium comprising investors with shared values and objectives can also be effective.

 AS FIDUCIARIES, WE ARE COMMITTED TO VALUE INVESTING, SEEKING GENUINE ALPHA, i.e., ATTRACTIVE RETURNS, AND POSITIVE DIVERSIFICATION BENEFITS (LOW CORRELATION).